gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

   e.g generation counter and last join metadata.
 So we'd still need to update the join/renew RPCs to support this.
 However, no changes would need to be made to the RPC message.
 - Information within the Heartbeat could come from different instances in time.

+Specific edge-cases to handle:

+- BotInstance does not exist but heartbeat is received

 ##### Alternative: Submit Heartbeat data on Join/Renew